pyrocms/pyrocms-docs/content/developers/contributing/using-git.md

 	git clone git@github.com:yourusername/pyrocms.git -b 2.1/develop

 Now you can edit away on the source code and everything is tracked.
-When you commit your work *please* commit carefully and do not send use your config.php or database.php files in the changes.
+When you commit your work *please* commit carefully and do not send us your config.php or database.php files in the changes.

 ## Making a Pull Request